barbarer/py4e-int/_sources/03-conditional/03-boolean.rst

    :feedback_a: Try again.
 This reassigns the value of y to x.
    :feedback_b: Try again.
 This means that x is not equal to y.
    :feedback_c: Try again.
 This means that x and y have the same value, but it does not mean they are the same object.
-   :feedback_d: Correct!
-This means that x and y are the same object, not just the same value.
+   :feedback_d: This means that x and y are the same object, not just the same value.
    :feedback_e: Try again.
 This means that x and y are not the same object.
 This can be true if x and y have the same value, but are stored in different objects.

    Which of the following comparison operators is used to check if x and y are the same object?